Various Stages Festival 2020: A Reasonable Adjustment*

 AMBLE: I loved the workshops.
 We had two shorter sessions working with Freddie because neither Toria or I felt we could do a whole day, and I ended up joining by Skype because I was already isolating in Devon.

 TORIA: The plan had been for Amble to be in London, and I’d asked Mahogany to book a space local to me, because it’s what she would have needed.
 In the end it meant that I wasn’t worried about pain and exhaustion from travel.
 So one thing I discovered is that it’s a great idea to ask for things that make my own life easier, not just for other people!

 AMBLE: It was great to get an outsider's eye on how the structure might work, and to be asked questions which we had to unpick.

 TORIA: It felt very joyful.
 Neither of us felt like we had to defend our project and as a result it was very honest and led to a lot of discoveries that came just out of talking.
 Here’s three…

 1. A big thing.
-Helen and Lyn are both trying to change the other.
+Hannah and Lyn are both trying to change the other.
 It is a real duet.

 2. It ends with a dance.

 3. We want to go even further in terms of engaging a disabled audience who can’t be at the show live, and allowing them to influence the performance.
 We should adjust reasonably to them.

 Freddie listened to a track that Amble made just as a learning aid for the singers.
 Not having realised what it was for, he found it really beautiful in its own right.
 Now, something like it might be in the show.
 A happy accident.